-Figure 37 shows the performance characteristics of the ofdmflexframe structure for M=64 subcarriers with default subcarrier allocation.
+Figure 39 shows the performance characteristics of the ofdmflexframe structure for M = 64 subcarriers with default subcarrier allocation.
 The frame can be detected with a 90% probability with an SNR level of just -0.4 dB.
 Furthermore, the probability of detecting the frame and decoding the header reaches 90% at just 2.6 dB SNR.
 Decoding the remainder of the frame depends on many factors such as the modulation scheme and forward error-correction schemes applied.
 Here are a few general guidelines for good performance:

 - 1. Equalization improves with more subcarriers, but the carrier frequency offset requirements have tighter restrictions; - 2.
 While the interface supports nearly any number of subcarriers desired, synchronization greatly improves with at least M = 32 active (pilot/data) subcarriers; - 3.
-More pilot subcarriers can improve performance in low SNR environments at the penalty of reduced throughput (fewer subcarriers are allocated for data);
+More pilot subcarriers can improve performance in low SNR environments at the penalty of reduced throughput (fewer subcarriers are allocated for data); - 4.
+Increasing the cyclic prefix is really only necessary for high multi-path environment with a large delay spread.
+Capacity can be increased for most short-range applications by reducing the cyclic prefix to 4 samples, regardless of the number of subcarriers;